MStokluska/REST-Tutorial/readme.md

 If you are interested you can find more information about scripts [here](https://docs.npmjs.com/misc/scripts).

-Next, we are going to use Express which is a wrapper around the native Node.JS HTTP library and is responsible for handling HTTP requests.
+Next, we are going to use Express which is massively popular and easy to use framework for building HTTP servers in Node.js.
 So let's add express dependencies to our project:

 ```sh
 $ npm install express
 ```

 What this command does is simply add express to our dependencies.
-One of the reasons we need express installed is because it allows us to use GET, POST, PUT, DELETE and other HTTP methods in a very easy way!
+One of the reasons why we need express installed is because it allows us to use GET, POST, PUT, DELETE and other HTTP methods in a very easy way!

 Once that's done, we can finally start up our very first express server!
 Edit your index.js to look like this: